Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Summary

 \section{Summary}

-In this work, we presented a new Pop III + Pop II subgrid framework implemented in the moving-mesh code {\sc arepo}.
-The model includes {\bf (1)} star-formation criteria for primordial and metal-enriched gas, {\bf (2)} IMF-weighted stellar evolution with Poisson-sampled SN injection, which can mimic a quasi star-by-star behaviour, {\bf (3)} stellar winds for massive Pop II stars, {\bf (4)} approximate ionizing and LW radiation transport, {\bf (5)} non-equilibrium primordial chemistry, {\bf (6)} metal-line cooling tables coupled to stellar radiation, and {\bf (7)} an adaptive, convergent Jeans-based refinement strategy.
+In this work, we presented the SPARK framework, which is a new Pop III + Pop II subgrid framework implemented in the moving-mesh code {\sc arepo}.
+The model includes {\bf (1)} star-formation criteria for primordial and metal-enriched gas, {\bf (2)} IMF-weighted stellar evolution with Poisson-sampled SN injection, {\bf (3)} stellar winds for massive Pop II stars, {\bf (4)} approximate ionizing and LW radiation transport, {\bf (5)} non-equilibrium primordial chemistry, {\bf (6)} metal-line cooling tables coupled to stellar radiation, and {\bf (7)} an adaptive, convergent Jeans-based refinement strategy.
 This combination of modules forms a self-consistent framework for Pop III + Pop II transition studies in cosmological volumes with {\sc arepo} code.

 Using this framework, we performed multiple $1\,c{\rm Mpc}/h$ box simulations with different initial conditions and resolutions.
 Our main findings are: